mfeif/mf.com/src/cv/cv.tech.md

 # Tech Work Experience

+2020-Current
+:   Consulting Chief Technology Officer for [Blue Trunk Foundation], a nonprofit dedicated to collecting and sharing information for travelers that have special health or accessibility needs.
+I'm advising the organization and rebuilding their core product, moving some systems to SaaS platforms and redesigning/reimplementing the custom core for sustainability, full documentation, pragmatic/conservative tech choices, and feature completeness

 2008-Current
 :   Independent consultant.
-My main client has been a startup in the steel industry; I made web-based calculation tools and software prototypes, made technical drawings, managed projects, and supervised marketing materials including print catalogs and direct email campaigns.
+My main client has been a manufacturer in the steel industry; I make web-based calculation tools and software prototypes, technical drawings, have managed projects, and supervised marketing materials including print catalogs and direct email campaigns.
 :   I had one successful web app that was in live production from 2006 through 2018, and several other shorter-lived apps.

 2013